pnp/PnP-PowerShell/Documentation/GetPnPAppAuthAccessToken.md

 # Get-PnPAppAuthAccessToken

 ## SYNOPSIS
+Returns the access token

+## DESCRIPTION
-Returns the access token from the current client context (In App authentication mode only)
+Returns the access token from the current client context (only works with App-Only authentication)

 ## EXAMPLES